ladkrutarth/Machine-Learning-Project/README.md

 - Plots such as **Residual Sum of Squares (RSS)** and **Adjusted R²** were generated for evaluating model performance.

 #### **2. Feature Selection and Model Optimization**:
-- **Forward Stepwise** and **Backward Stepwise** selection were performed.
+- **Forward Stepwise** and **Backward Stepwise** selection were performed using the `step()` function.
-- **Principal Component Regression (PCR)** was applied, and plots of the components against the target variable were created.
+- **Principal Component Regression (PCR)** was applied using the `caret` package, and plots of the components against the target variable were created.

 #### **3. Classification**:
 - Models including **Logistic Regression**, **Linear Discriminant Analysis (LDA)**, and **Decision Trees** were trained for classification tasks.
 - **Confusion Matrices** and **ROC Curves** were generated for model evaluation.

 #### **4. Splines**:
-- **Natural and Cubic Splines** were fitted with degrees of freedom of 9, 16, and 22.
+- **Natural and Cubic Splines** were fitted with degrees of freedom of 9, 16, and 22 using the `splines` package.
 - Different polynomial degrees and step functions were also evaluated.

 #### **5. Decision Trees and SVM**:
-- Decision Trees, Random Forests, and Boosting techniques were applied for both regression and classification tasks.
+- Decision Trees, Random Forests, and Boosting techniques were applied for both regression and classification tasks using the `randomForest` and `rpart` packages.
 - **Support Vector Machines (SVM)** were used for multiclass classification with decision boundary plots and confusion matrices.

 #### **6. Neural Networks**:
-- Neural networks were applied to the **MNIST Image Classification task**.
+- Neural networks were applied to the **MNIST Image Classification task** using the `nnet` and `keras` libraries.
 - Various **topologies** ([256,96,32,10], [96,32,10], [128,64,32,10]) with **sigmoid** and **ReLU** activation functions were tested.
 - **Learning rates** and **batch sizes** were optimized for the best performance.